limitd/limitd/README.md

 You can find all configuration options [below](#server_options).

-> **Note**: For production you would create a daemon (upstart, systemd, initd, etc.) that runs the aforementiond command.
+> **Note**: For production you would create a daemon (upstart, systemd, initd, etc.) that runs the aforementioned command.

 #### Configuration with environment variables
 ```bash